There are a lot of proven psychology-based strategies to get people to eat more healthy food…

 😋 Taste Acquisition: Fake it till you make it

-Mentalist Derren Brown used his mind games on himself to learn to like foods like salami pizza by making loud pleasurable noises and groaning, “Mmmm, this is gorgeous,” while eating it.
+Mentalist Derren Brown used his mind games on himself to learn to like foods like salami pizza.
+He did so by making loud pleasurable noises and groaning, “Mmmm, this is gorgeous,” while eating it.

 🤮 Reverse-to-Revulsion: Fake it till you hate it

 When eating junk food like, say salami pizza, gag, make faces of disgust and groan, “Uggh, this is revolting.”

 This puts in practice one of my favorite sayings to live by: